Deep-Learning-Team-9/debias_vl/README.md

 Bias in Vision-Language Model (VLM) has been a long issue in the Artificial Intelligence community.
 An example of known biases are tendency towards certain gender, race, religion, etc. There are existing works to modify the embedding vector of a prompt to mitigate the bias.
 However, to the best of our knowledge, these works has focused on addressing only one type of bias at a time.
 Our work further extends this by mitigating multi-bias at the same time.

-The code aims to remove the gender bias of [Stable Diffusion v2.1](https://huggingface.co/stabilityai/stable-diffusion-2-1).
+The code aims to remove the multi-bias of [Stable Diffusion v2.1](https://huggingface.co/stabilityai/stable-diffusion-2-1).

 Keywords: Vision-Language pre-trained model, Debiasing, Ethical AI